Nina BeguS

 As a Senior Researcher at Transformations of the Human (ToftH and the Berggruen Institute), I helped to implement a novel method of process-based consulting for startups (CSM) and big tech companies (Google, Meta, Microsoft).
 The ToftH School was established to train students in this type of collaborative concept work, as well as a venue for technologists to reconsider their work within the humanities framework.

-I'm collaborating with Eoin Brodie's lab at the Lawrence Berkeley National Laboratory.
-Our work is centered around a planetary perspective on information transfer, grounded in entropy and the Earth system science approach.
+Since 2020, I have collaborated with Brodie's group at the Lawrence Berkeley National Laboratory.
+Our work is centered around a planetary perspective on information transfer, grounded in thermodynamics via the Earth system science approach.

 Research and Summer Programs